A healthy sitting posture is continually changing

 These conclusions tie in perfectly with Dr. McGill's advice to constantly vary sitting posture, because trying to maintain a static posture for more than several minutes will accumulate strain in the trunk muscles.
 The alternating movement of the Core-flex seat tilts the pelvis from side to side, providing the same alternation of force as walking, while stimulating leg and trunk muscles.

 During reclined sitting, to read or watch a movie, this movement is not needed since the chair back supports the spine.
-But during the upright sitting of office work, the core muscles need to continually change their posture as Prof. McGill advises, or else they fatigue rapidly.
+But during the upright sitting of office work, the core muscles need to continually vary exertions as Prof. McGill advises, or they fatigue rapidly.
 Fatigued trunk muscles lead to slumped sitting, stretched lumbar ligaments, and potential damage to discs and other spinal structures.

 Finally we have an answer to the #1 dilemma of sitting ergonomics: Why are the spinal support muscles exhausted so quickly during sitting?
 Why does everyone end up in the slouched sitting position, which has been shown to make the lower back more susceptible to pain and injury?